skycoin/skywire/README.md

 `make check` will run `make test` as well.
 To explicitly run tests, use `make test`

-## Development
+## Compiling

-To compile skywire directly from this repository for local testing and development
+To compile skywire directly from cloned git sources

 ```
 git clone https://github.com/skycoin/skywire
 cd skywire
 #for the latest commits, check out the develop branch
 git checkout develop
-make build
+make build1
 ```

+To compile skywire directly from source archive, first download the latest source archive from the release section with your browser or another utility.
+Extract it with an archiving utility, enter the directory where the sources were extracted, and run `make build1`.

-`make build` builds the binaries and apps with `go build`
+`make build1` builds the binaries and apps with `go build1`

 `skywire-cli` and `skywire-visor` binaries will populate in the current directory; app binaries will populate the `apps` directory